Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Introduction

 In fact, we prove a slightly stronger statement.
 If a graph~$G$ can be reduced to a graph~$G'$ by iteratively removing~$z$-antlers, each of width at most~$k$, and the sum of the widths of this sequence of antlers is~$t$, then we can find in time~$f(k,z) \cdot n^{\Oh(z)}$ a subset of at least~$t$ vertices of~$G$ that belong to an optimal feedback vertex set.
 This implies that if a complete solution to \textsc{Feedback Vertex Set} can be assembled by iteratively combining $\Oh(1)$-antlers of width at most~$k$, then the entire solution can be found in time~$f'(k) \cdot n^{\Oh(1)}$.
 Hence our work uncovers a new parameterization in terms of the complexity of the solution structure, rather than its size, in which \textsc{Feedback Vertex Set} is fixed-parameter tractable.

-Our algorithmic results are based on a combination of graph reduction and color coding.
-We use reduction steps inspired by the kernelization algorithms~\cite{BodlaenderD10,Thomasse10} for \textsc{Feedback Vertex Set} to bound the size of~$\antler$ in the size of~$\head$.
-After such reduction steps, we use color coding~\cite{AlonYZ95} to help identify antler structures.
+Our algorithmic results are based on a combination of graph reduction and color coding~\cite{AlonYZ95} (more precisely, its derandomization via the notion of universal sets).
+We use reduction steps inspired by the kernelization algorithms~\cite{BodlaenderD10,Thomasse10} for \textsc{Feedback Vertex Set} to bound the size of~$\antler$ in the size of~$\head$, by analyzing an intermediate structure called \emph{feedback vertex cut}.
+After such reduction steps, the size of the entire structure we are trying to find can be bounded in terms of the parameter~$k$.
+We then use color coding~\cite{AlonYZ95} to identify antler structures.
 A significant amount of effort goes into proving that the reduction steps preserve antler structures and the optimal solution size.

+The remainder of the paper is organized as follows.
+After presenting preliminaries on graphs and sets in \cref{antler:sec:prelims}, we prove the mentioned hardness results in \cref{antler:sec:hardness}.
+We present structural properties of antlers and how they combine in \cref{sec:def:cuts:antlers}.
+In \cref{sec:find-fvc} we show how color coding can be used to find a large feedback vertex cut, if one exists.
+We also prove that, given a large feedback vertex cut, we can shrink it while preserving the antlers in the graph.
+Our main results are derived in \cref{sec:find-antler}, where we show how color coding can be used to efficiently find antlers when the size of their \antler part is bounded in terms of the size of their \head.
+We conclude in \cref{sec:conclusion}.